furfurylic/commata/CommataPrimer.md

 ## Commata is a header-only library

-Commata is a header-only library, so your codes that use Commata compile if you configure your compiler refer Commata's `include` directory as an include path.
+Commata is a header-only library, so your codes that use Commata compile if you configure your compiler refer Commata&#x2019;s `include` directory as an include path.
 You are not likely to be bothered by link errors around Commata.

 Incidentally, Commata has its `CMakeLists.txt` in the top directory to add itself as an `INTERFACE` library.